spex-xray/spex-help/source/reference/models/pion.rst

 Emission from the *pion* model
 ------------------------------

-**Latest news:** we have now incorporated a first version of emission from the same layer.
+We have now incorporated a first version of emission from the same layer.
 We cannot give you any guarantee at the moment that it is bug-free.
 We know at the moment that the source has probelms when the density gets too high; this is different for each ion; so unless you